Choosing the Right Commercial Coffee Roaster

 Consider Roasting Methods Prior to a Purchase:

 Air is used in all roasting; however, these types of roasters use the air to organize the beans and the bean movement.
 There are smaller “in-house” roaster machines using this technology.
-Traditionally these roasters can offer fewer parts and more simple construction, however one sacrifices the sound level, because the air needs to move the beans which takes a lot of power and thus more noise.
+Traditionally these roasters can offer fewer parts and more simple construction, however one sacrifices the sound level because the air needs to move the beans which take a lot of power and thus more noise.

 Air roasting is very close to convection roasting in terms of the “cleanliness” in taste.

 Is where this all started.
 Coffee was first roasted in a pan or skillet, keeping the coffee moving by the shaking of the skillet over an open fire.
 Later “improvements” happened when coffee was placed in a round ball and the ball was rotated above an open flame/fire.
 Air was later added to pull the chaff out during the roasting process so as to concentrate on the bean development.

 (coffee chaff is the dried skin on a coffee bean, the husk, which comes off during the roasting process.
 Chaff is a waste product, light, and can get everywhere.)

 Remember, the “Bean is Boss”, we want to roast it to perfection and not bake it.
 In conduction roasting, we are taking the water off from within the coffee bean and are expanding the cell structure (without breaking down the cell walls) in order to expand the cell cavity size.
 All of this while keeping the essential oils inside the bean.

 Traditionally, roaster machines rely on heat transfer which may take slightly longer in roast time when convection air is used in combination thereof. (similar to kitchen ovens)

 It is the balance of heat and air that we are all trying to achieve.
 Roasting coffee is a little like the pizza business – there are brick ovens, deck ovens, belt ovens and so on, however, we still get pizza as a result.